PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * randomized job order in adder
+  * decreased the number of adder processes
   * added more tight constraint to getJobStatistics family
   * reduced prio by 10 for pilot-retry jobs
   * increased the factor of the RW limit to 8000